A Guide to Inclusive Language

 Try this...

-• People with a pre-existing mental health disorder
+- People with a mental health or behavioral health disorder

-• People with a pre-existing behavioral health disorder
+- People with a diagnosed mental or behavioral health condition

 Immigration status